 Shiro Oni Studio introduces artists to Japanese rural culture, building personal relationships that benefit both artists and area locals.
+Workshops of interest are voted on as a group at the start of the residency period.
+All workshop fees cover material costs and go directly to the instructor.

 TEA CEREMONY